TerribleDev/blog.terrible.dev/src/TerribleDev.Blog.Web/Posts/Optimizing-Heroku-Cache-For-JS-Monorepos.md

         utils
 ```

 In my quick example we can pretend that an express app in in server, and some background workers are in workers.
 However both apps need to share code.
-One stratergy would be to version `data`, and `utils`, or we could use these mono-repo technologies so that `import utils from 'utils'` just works without the need for complex orchestration of packages.
-However when resolving node modules the following can occur
+One strategy would be to version the `data`, and `utils`, packages and ship them to a private NPM registry, or we could use these mono-repo technologies so that `import utils from 'utils'` just works without the need for a remote package store.
+When installing node modules into a JS workspace the following can occur

 ```